-- Bark collars can be aversive or interruptive.
-When using it as an aversive, make sure the stimulation happens after the bark and not at the same time.
+- Bark collars use an aversive as an interrupter.
+Ensure the stimulation or vibration happens after the bark and not at the same time.
 This is related to the laws of classic conditioning.
 How the stimulation works depends entirely on the brand you are using.
-The one I personally use is the Garmin Bark Delimiter 2.
+In the past, I used the Garmin Bark Delimiter 2.
 It does it correctly.

 - Dogs can work themselves into a crisis through repetitive barking.
 A bark collar can interrupt this process early on.
 We want to stop the loading process.
 A bark collar is one way of doing that.
-It does solve the dog’s problem because it keeps the stress level low.
-However, if the loading behavior isn't barking, a bark collar isn't going to help.
+It solves the dog’s problem by keeping the stress level low.
+However, if the loading behavior isn’t barking, a bark collar won’t help.

-- The last option, an e-collar, and a baby monitor allow disrupting loading behavior manually.
+- Instead of a bark collar, a regular e-collar and a baby monitor allow for disrupting loading behavior manually.

 Meet Your Dog’s Genetic Needs First

-Opinions of trainers on the proper use of e-collars or bark collars for barking in the crate will vary.
-I personally start by creating a biologically fulfilling lifestyle for the dog to meet its genetic needs.
+Trainers’ opinions on using e-collars or bark collars for barking in the crate will vary.
+I start by creating a biologically fulfilling lifestyle for the dog to meet its genetic needs first.
 This alone may stop the problem.
 If the barking persists, it most likely has become a habit that needs to be broken.
-At that stage using the bark collar as an aversive is the fastest and most humane way to address the problem as the underlying root cause no longer exists.
+At that stage, using a manual e-collar as an aversive is the fastest and most humane way to address the problem, as the underlying root cause no longer exists.
 There is no kindness in letting a dog get unnecessarily stressed over and over when one proverbial slap on the wrist will end the suffering.

 13. Create a Home Separation Routine

-Get your dog used to separation.
-Create an in-home routine of not interacting with your dog for a few minutes at a time.
-You can decide on a signal so the entire family is aware of when it is in progress.
-E.g. place an uncommon book on the table.
+Get your dog used to separation by creating an in-home routine of not interacting with your dog for a few minutes at a time.
+You can decide on a signal so the entire family knows when it is in progress.
+E.g., an uncommon book is placed on the dinner table.

-Once the routine starts, place the book on the table and no family member interacts with the dog in any way for 5 minutes.
-Just ignore him.
-After 5 minutes place the book back to where it came from and interact with your dog as usual.
+Once the routine starts, place the book on the table, and no family member interacts with the dog for 5 minutes.
+Ignore him.
+After 5 minutes, place the book back to where it came from and interact with your dog as usual.

 Repeat this routine 1-2 times a day and gradually increase the time in increments of 5 minutes.

-Your dog learns that sometimes he has to entertain himself.
+Through this process, your dog learns that sometimes it has to entertain itself.

-I hope that these suggestions help you get your dog’s separation anxiety under control.
-These are all successful strategies that have worked on many dogs in the past.
+I hope these suggestions help you control your dog’s separation anxiety.
+These successful strategies have worked on many dogs in the past.
 If you still need more help, please hire a professional dog trainer.
 They may want to try one of these approaches again.
 Even if it didn’t work when you tried it, let them.
-It matters a lot how exactly you execute these approaches.
+It matters a lot how exactly these approaches are executed.
 A professional will have more experience than you.

 None of these are supposed to be permanent lifestyle changes.
-These are deliberate changes in the structure of your relationship, to teach your dog to see you differently.
-It allows you to reshape behaviors you don't like and build confidence in your dog regarding your relationship.
+These are deliberate changes in the structure of your relationship to teaching your dog to see you differently.
+It allows you to reshape behaviors you don’t like and build confidence in your dog regarding your relationship.
 Again, this is not about control.
-It is about teaching your dog how to get along in our society.
+It is about teaching your dog how to get along in society.